ministryofjustice/hmpps-helm-charts/charts/generic-prometheus-alerts/README.md

 You must provide it with a value for `targetApplication`, this is used within the queries to filter results.

 To receive the alerts via slack you must also set a value for `alertSeverity`.
 This value determines how alerts get routed to a slack channel.
-This is a process defined by the CloudPlatform team, see [CloudPlatform User Guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/monitoring-an-app/how-to-create-alarms.html#creating-your-own-custom-alerts)
+This is a process defined by the CloudPlatform team, see [Cloud Platform User Guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/monitoring-an-app/how-to-create-alarms.html#creating-your-own-custom-alerts)

 ## Quick start